ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-4-3.md

-# Use of AI for Guided Mindfulness and Emotion Regulation Practices

 In this chapter, we'll explore how AI can be used to develop mindfulness and emotional intelligence.
 With the help of AI-powered tools and techniques, individuals can learn to cultivate mindfulness and regulate their emotions more effectively.